labforadvancedstudy/paper/Time.md

 The similarities between the human brain and LLMs extend beyond their common reliance on prediction and optimization principles.
 Both systems exhibit a hierarchical architecture, with successive layers of processing that transform raw sensory inputs into increasingly abstract and complex representations (Yamins & DiCarlo, 2016).
 Both systems also exhibit a high degree of recurrent connectivity, with feedback connections that allow for the dynamic shaping of neural activity based on prior expectations and context (Douglas et al., 1995).
 Moreover, both systems are characterized by a high degree of plasticity, with the ability to adaptively modify their structure and function in response to changes in the environment or task demands (Power & Schlaggar, 2017).

 The brain clock hypothesis proposes that individual differences in subjective time experience may arise from individual differences in the architectural and physiological parameters of neural networks in the brain, analogous to the hyperparameters of LLMs.
 Just as different LLMs can exhibit different levels of performance and efficiency depending on their architecture, training data, and optimization algorithms (Brown et al., 2020), different brains may exhibit different speeds and efficiencies of information processing depending on their neural architecture, developmental history, and plasticity mechanisms.
-These individual differences in neural information processing speed are proposed to give rise to individual differences in subjective time experience, as well as cognitive abilities that depend on the rapid and efficient processing of information.
+These individual differences in neural information processing speed are proposed to give rise to individual differences insubjective time experience, as well as cognitive abilities that depend on the rapid and efficient processing of information.

 3.3.
 Empirical Predictions and Testable Hypotheses
 The brain clock hypothesis generates several testable predictions that can be investigated using a combination of behavioral, neuroimaging, and computational modeling approaches.
 Here we outline a set of key empirical predictions and propose specific experimental designs to test them.